harrystech/rails-pipeline/README.md

 	pipeline sns-create-topic TABLE_NAME --env ENV --version VERSION

-Create and SQS queue and subscribe it to a TOPIC (one per subscibing rails
+Create and SQS queue and subscribe it to a TOPIC (one per subscribing rails
 	app)

 	pipeline sqs-subscribe-app APP TABLE_NAME[,TABLE_NAME_2,...] --env ENV --version VERSION

+#### AWS Config

+The AWS gem picks up the following environment variables

+	AWS_ACCESS_KEY_ID
+	AWS_SECRET_ACCESS_KEY

+In addition, we use the numerical 'owner id' for your account which should be set as

+	AWS_ACCOUNT_ID

 ## Protocol Buffers